-We may be subject to asserted claims and liabilities that arise in the ordinary course of business.
-We maintain insurance policies to mitigate potential losses from these actions.
+From time to time we may be subject to asserted claims and liabilities that arise in the ordinary course of business.
+We intend to maintain insurance policies to mitigate potential losses from these actions.
 In the opinion of management, the amount of the ultimate liability with respect to those actions will not materially affect our financial position or results of operations.